Operation Julie: Raids, arrests and trial

 On 26 March 1977, after 13 months of surveillance, Operation Julie officers swooped on 87 homes in Wales and England, including Fielding's home in Binfield Heath.
 The gang leaders were caught and a total of 120 suspects were arrested.

 At Kemp's home a package containing £11,000 was found as well as LSD crystals and tabletting equipment.
 At Carno, laboratory equipment was dug out of a well.
 A further raid in the Dordogne region in France located documents that detailed and proved the LSD business had been immense.
 Details of French and Swiss accounts were found as well as share certificates.

 On 1 December 1977, officers searched Kemp's cottage for a second time and dug up a large plastic box that contained 1.3 kg of LSD crystal - enough to create 6.5 million doses.

-In 1978, 15 defendants appeared at Bristol Crown Court.
+In 1978, 15 defendants, including Kemp's partner Christine Bott, appeared at Bristol Crown Court.
 It took a month for the prosecution to deliver the incriminating evidence.
-Kemp pleaded guilty and received 13 years in gaol, as did Todd.
+Kemp pleaded guilty and received 13 years in jail, as did Todd.
 Fielding and Hughes were sentenced to 8 years.
-In total, the 15 defendants received a combined 120 years in gaol.
+Bott was sentenced to 9 years.
+In total, the 15 defendants received a combined 120 years in jail.

 As a result of the seizure it was estimated the price of LSD tabs rose from £1 to £5 each, and that Operation Julie had removed 90% of LSD from the British market.
 It is thought that LSD produced by the two labs had been exported to over 100 countries.
 In total, 1.1 million tabs and enough LSD crystal to make a further 6.5 million, were discovered and destroyed.